|1 fl oz||Jamaican aged blended rum|

 The classic rum and pineapple combo with a touch of rum funk and subdued apricot.

 Smashes are usually short drinks that include muddled mint.
-According to strickly to the cocktail families, this drink might be misnamed, but like all the miss-named fruit "Martinis" that are not actually Martinis, it's tasty and has mass-market appeal.
+Strictly according to cocktail family rules, this drink might be misnamed, but like all the miss-named fruit "Martinis" that are not actually Martinis, it's tasty and has mass-market appeal.

 Incredibly, while Miss Emily Cooper is the undisputed creator of a contemporary classic cocktail that appears on bar menus through the Bahama and the wider world, she never sipped an alcoholic beverage during her entire life and was allergic to pineapples. so had two reasons never to sample her own invention.
 The rainy day she created her now famous cocktail she relied on men playing dominoes in the yard outside to gauge the success of her concoction and was told, "that is very good."
 So popular did her cocktail become that she experimented with ever quicker ways of making ever-larger batches, ending up mixing it in a gallon bottle.
 The method still employed in the bar to this day.

 Miss Emily created her potent cocktail around the time that the annual Goombay Summer Festival hits the Bahamas, so inspiring the name.

 The original recipe remains a secret but at Blue Bee Bar the coconut run of choice is Rico Bay Coconut Rum which is a full 40% (80° proof) so a low alc./vol. sweet coconut liqueur will not do for this cocktail.
 Miss Emily used "dirty rum", so obviously a dark characterful rum rather than charcoal filtered lighter style rum.
 The other known ingredients are apricot brandy and pineapple juice, although orange juice is also common to pretty much all recreations of the original.
 There is apparently a "secret ingredient" but being the Caribbean there's a good chance that's a couple of dashes of bitters.